trashz403/PhantomPage/README.md

 - **Both `--clone` and `--file` Provided**: If you specify both `--clone` and `--file` options simultaneously, the tool will raise an error and exit.
 - **No URL Provided**: If neither `--clone` nor `--file` is specified, the tool will prompt you to provide at least one option and exit.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

----